TESS photometry of the nova eruption in V606 Vul: asymmetric photosphere and multiple ejections?: Observations and analysis

 The science operations are interrupted by ground contacts for data downlink (during a perigee pass) and spacecraft housekeeping (at perigee and apogee).
 The spacecraft reorientation required to point its high-gain antenna towards a ground station changes the temperature of the cameras by 1-2$^\circ$\,C. It takes 1.5--2 days for the temperatures to return to nominal values.
 With its four cameras {\em TESS} observes a $96^\circ \times 24^\circ$ strip of the sky (with $\sim10^\prime$ gaps between the fields covered by the cameras and individual CCD chips) for two orbits before moving to the next strip.
 Such a month-long observing campaign is referred to as ``Sector''.

 The eruption of \nova{} was imaged by {\em TESS} during the observations of Sector~41 between 2021-07-24 11:39:01 ($t_0 + 9$\,days) and 2021-08-20 01:49:00~TDB ($t_0 + 36$\,days).
 The nova was in the field of view of Camera~1, CCD~4.
-The observing cadence in Sector~41 was 475\,s.
+The observing cadence in Sector~41 was 600\,s, reduced to 475\,s effective exposure due to the cosmic ray rejection procedure described above.
+Apart from Sector~41, the nova was in the {\em TESS} field of view in Sectors 14 and 15 (2019-07-18 to 2019-09-10) prior to eruption and Sectors 55 (2022-08-05 to 2022-09-01), 81 and 82 (2024-07-15 to 2024-08-29) post-eruption.
+However, no useful data could be extracted from these additional sectors as the nova was much fainter than the local background at these times (Figure~\ref{fig:tessimg}).